-Environmentally relevant activity Relevant provisions of code Intensive animal industry Table 4.1.2 -P01-P05 Table 4.1.4 -P01-P06 ERA 1 (Aquaculture) in a wild river protection area Table 4.1.3 -P012-P014

-Table 4.1.2: All environmentally relevant activi ties Performance outcomes Acceptable outcomes Site suitability PO1 The choice of the site at which the activity is to be carried out minimises serious environmental harm on areas of high conservation value and special significance, and sensitive land uses at adjacent places.
-AO1.1 Both of the following apply: areas of high conservation value and special significance likely to be affected by the activity are identified and evaluated, and any adverse effects on these areas are minimised, including any edge effects on the areas the activity does not have an adverse effect beyond the site.
-OR AO1.2 Both of the following apply: (1) areas of high conservation value and special significance likely to be affected by the proposal are identified and evaluated and any adverse effects on the areas are minimised, including any edge effects on the areas (2) critical design requirements will prevent emissions having an irreversible or widespread impact on adjacent areas.
-Location of activity on the site PO2 The location for the activity on the site protects all environmental values relevant to adjacent sensitive land uses .
-AO2.1 The location of the activity means there will be no adverse effect on any environmental values.
-OR AO2.2 Both of the following apply: (1) the activity and components of the activity are located on the site in a way that prevents or minimises adverse effects on the use of adjacent land and allows for effective management of the environmental impacts of the activity.
+Environmentally relevant activity Relevant provisions of code Intensive animal industry Table 4.1.2 PO1 PO5 Table 4.1.4-P01-P06 ERA 1 (Aquaculture) in a wild river protection area Table 4.1.3-P012-P014 Table 4.1.2: All environmentally relevant activit ties Performance outcomes Acceptable outcomes Site suitability PO1 The choice of the site at which the activity is to be carried out minimises serious environmental harm on areas of high conservation value and special significance, and sensitive land uses at adjacent places.
+AO1.1 Both of the following apply: (1) areas of high conservation value and special significance likely to be affected by the activity are identified and evaluated, and any adverse effects on these areas are minimised, including any edge effects on the areas (2) the activity does not have an adverse effect beyond the site.
+OR AO1.2 Both of the following apply: (1) areas of high conservation value and special significance likely to be affected by the proposal are identified and evaluated and any adverse effects on the areas are minimised, including any edge effects on the areas (2) critical design requirements will prevent emissions having an irreversible or wides pread impact on adjacent areas irreversible or widespread impact on adjacent areas.
+Location of activity on the site AO2.1 The location of the activity means there will be no adverse effect on PO2 The location for the activity on the site protects all environmental values relevant to adjacent sensitive land uses .
+AO2.2 Both of the following apply: (1) the activity and components of the activity are located on the site in a way that prevents or minimises adverse effects on the use of adjacent land and allows for effective management of the environmental impact of the activity.
 (2) areas used for storing environmentally hazardous materials in bulk are located to take into consideration the likelihood of flooding.
 PO3 The activity avoids adverse impacts on matters of state environmental significance or, where this is not reasonably possible, impacts are minimised and, where this is not reasonably possible, residual impacts are offset.
 AO3.1 Matters of state environmental significance likely to be affected by the activity are identified and evaluated, and any adverse effects on the matters of state environmental significance are avoided or, where this cannot be reasonably achieved, impacts are minimised, and where this cannot be reasonably achieved, and any residual impacts are offset.
-Critical design requirements PO4 The design of the facility at which the activity is to be carried out permits the activity to be carried out in accordance with best practice environmental management.
-AO4.1 The activity does not involve the storage, production, treatment or release of hazardous contaminants , or involve a regulated structure .
+Critical design requirements PO4 The design of the facility at which the activity is to be carried out permits the activity to be carried out in accordance with best practice environmental management .
+AO4.1 The activity does not involve the storage, production, treatment or release of hazardous contaminants, or involve a regulated structure.
 OR AO4.2 Development ensures that- All storage provided for hazardous contaminants includes secondary containment to prevent or minimise releases to the environment from spillage or leaks.
 Regulated structures must comply with the Manual for assessing consequence categories and hydraulic performance of structures, Department of Environment and Heritage Protection, 2013.
-Containers are provided for the storage of hazardous contaminants and are secured to prevent the removal of the containers from the site by a flood event.
-The design of the facility-
+Containers are provided for the storage of hazardous contaminants and are secured to prevent the removal of the containers from the site by a

-Performance outcomes Acceptable outcomes

-(a) prevents or minimises the production of hazardous contaminants

-and waste , or

-(b) contains and treats hazardous contaminants , rather than
+Performance outcomes Acceptable outcomes (a) prevents or minimises the production of hazardous contaminants and waste , or (b) contains and treats hazardous contaminants , rather than releasing them.

-releasing them.